Gray Globemallow

 Maintenance

-During the summer heat, water whenever the soil is dry, and/or blooms cease.
+During the summer heat, water whenever the soil is dry to prolong blooms.
 Little to no watering is required during the cooler months.
-Grows best in full sun.
-Protect from grazers to manage or increase abundance.
+Blooms best in full sun.
+Sometimes forms loose colonies.
+Protect from grazers.
+Propagation: seed, cutting, clump division.

 Comments

 Blooms June-November.
 A subshrub with grayish-green foliage; pink, orange or red flowers and the stems covered in short scruffy hairs.
-Because of the gray color and the velvety feel of its leaves, this plant is considered deer resistant, but some herds will eat it.
-New blossoms may appear on this perennial high or low on the stem, with cup shaped flowers, spring to fall, whenever sufficient rains occur.
-Sometimes forms loose colonies.
-Of special importance to native bees.
-Butterflies are attracted to the flowers.
+Leaf retention depends on the region.
+New blossoms appear along the stem, with cup shaped flowers whenever sufficient rains occur.